Jatin020403/BasaltDB/README.md

 # Limitations

   * Each read or write involves loading the entire database.
 Data can be split between partitions to avoid heavy operations.
+  * Writes are done with strings as keys.
   * Mass writes are to be implemented and are in the TODO pipeline.

 # Getting started